-We had tried to visit this reputed National Park for almost two years.
+We had tried to visit this reputed National Park for almost two years with no luck.
 We needed a very long weekend to have enough time to drive there and fully visit and enjoy the park.
-The four-day Easter Break was perfect.
+So the four-day Easter break was perfect.
 Some friends did it in three days, but I’m not sure it is the best balance between the 9-hour drive from Brisbane and the time spent in the national park.
 We arrived at the park on Friday at noon and left on Monday morning.

 Short walks from their own car parks